 Step 3: Choose a copying method to decide the layout of target disk and then click "Next" button.

 Step 4: Click "Finish" button to go back to the main interface.

 Step 5: Click "Apply" button on the top left corner to apply all pending operations.
 Note: if you are copying system disk, you will be asked to restart the computer.
 Just do as told.

 In a word, if you are troubled by partitioning problems, you can ask MiniTool Partition Wizard for help.

-Next, we want to show another excellent tool for users who successfully use 3TB hard drive.
+Next, we want to show another excellent feature of this tool.

 3TB Hard Drive Data Recovery

-So well, it gets better with a proper data recovery tool.
-And, if you have no idea about data recovery solution, you can try using MiniTool Power Data Recovery.
+Fortunately, if you have no idea about data recovery solution, you can try using MiniTool Partition Wizard.